Constrained optimization through fixed point techniques: A convergence theorem

 We would like to provide a solid foundation for our approximation procedure for mathematical programs by proving convergence theorems as the following.
 We start with the one-constraint situation.
 Recall that the master function is

-Though the treatment of this one-dimensional situation is elementary, it will be the basic building block upon which prove the general, multidimensional case.
+Though the treatment of this one-dimensional situation is elementary, it will be the basic building block upon which the general, multidimensional case will be shown.
+The hypothesis of the problem being well-balanced is changed by a much weaker one.

-\begin{theorem} Suppose the cost function $f:\R^N\to\R$, and the constraint function $g:\R^N\to\R$ satisfy the following requirements: \begin{enumerate} \item they are smooth, and convex; \item the corresponding $L(\bx, y)$ is coercive in $\bx$ for every fixed positive $y$; \item the function $g$ is regular as an inequality constraint (according to Definition \ref{wb}). \end{enumerate} Then the above algorithm always converges to a (global) minimizer for (\ref{probbas}). \end{theorem} \begin{proof} By a standard perturbation argument depending on a small parameter $\epsilon>0$, we can assume, without loss of generality, that the convexity condition imposed on $f$ is strict, and that the hessian $\nabla^2f(\bx)$ is a symmetric, positive definite matrix for all $\bx$.
+\begin{theorem} Suppose the cost function $f:\R^N\to\R$, and the constraint function $g:\R^N\to\R$ satisfy the following requirements: \begin{enumerate} \item they are smooth, and convex; \item the corresponding $L(\bx, y)$ is coercive in $\bx$ for every fixed positive $y$; \item there is some $\overline y\ge0$ such that $g(\bx(\overline y))\le0$. \end{enumerate} Then the above algorithm always converges to a (global) minimizer for (\ref{probbas}). \end{theorem} \begin{proof} By a standard perturbation argument depending on a small parameter $\epsilon>0$, we can assume, without loss of generality, that the convexity condition imposed on $f$ is strict, and that the hessian $\nabla^2f(\bx)$ is a symmetric, positive definite matrix for all $\bx$.
 It suffices to add a term like $(\epsilon/2)|\bx|^2$ to $f(\bx)$.
 Under this strengthened hypothesis, the master function $L$, regarded as a function of $\bx$, is a coercive, strictly convex function, and so the unique minimizer $\bx\equiv\bx(y)$ is determined implicitly through the (unique) solution of the non-linear system

 and so it is smooth by the Implicit Function Theorem.
 As already pointed out, the gradient of (\ref{optimal}) with respect to $\bx$ (the hessian of $L(\cdot, y)$) cannot be singular precisely because $L(\bx, y)$ is strictly convex with respect to $\bx$.
-The conclusion of the statement will be a direct consequence of two lemmae whose proofs rely on suitable manipulations of (\ref{optimal}).
+The conclusion of the statement of Theorem \ref{onedimension} will be a direct consequence of two lemmae whose proofs rely on suitable manipulations of (\ref{optimal}).
 All functions involved are smooth. \begin{lemma} For every positive $y$,

 \end{lemma} \begin{proof} Since $\bx(y)$ is determined as the result of a (local) minimization process, we also have, in addition to (\ref{optimal}),

 as symmetric matrices.
 This condition is nothing but the positivity of the hessian (with respect to $\bx$) as has already been indicated above.
 In particular, since all functions are smooth, $\bx'(y)$ is well-defined, and